cs2952x-stock-prediction/simclr-financial-embedding/README.md

    - split single large raw data files into smaller ones (e.g. make a file for each symbol)
    - combine data from raw data (e.g. use raw inflation data to correct raw price data)

-3. Convert the intermediate data to the final processed data that is ready for training with `python data/processed/<dataset>/from_interim.py`.
+3. Convert the intermediate data to the final processed data that is ready for training with `python src/data/<dataset>_process.py`.
+   This should take data from the `data/interim/<dataset>` directory and use it to produce data in the `data/processed/<dataset>` directory.
    This more-actively changes the values of the data and makes active changes just for training.

    - creating cyclic temporal features